 Floyd Patterson's professional boxing career spanned more than 20 years — from 1952 to 1972.

-Patterson made his debut against Eddie Godbold at the age of 17 on September 12, 1952, defeating Godbold via 4th round KO.
+Patterson made his professional boxing debut against Eddie Godbold at the age of 17 on September 12, 1952, defeating Godbold via 4th round KO.
 He went on to win 12 more consecutive fights after the debut, which included 7 wins via stoppage.

 Patterson had his first world title fight at the age of 21 on November 30, 1956 after 31 professional fights, against Archie Moore for the heavyweight NBA (vacant), NYSAC, and The Ring titles.
 He defeated Moore via 5th round KO to become the heavyweight champion of the world.